huy005/kurinikku-api-pj/README.md

 11/Schedule Acceptance Or Cancellation:

 \*Note:
-Accepts or cancels the schedule with the relative doctor
+Accepts or cancels the schedule with the corresponding doctor
 Works with JWT(Token)
 isReservedOrCancellation: 1 update(accept), 0 delete(cancel)